boryslav-golubiev/ysd-test-task/README.md

 2. _Shared/**YSD.AuthenticationService.Integration** - Package for 3rd party integration with main AuthenticationService.
 Can be used in ClientApps and other WebServices as well.

 > Implements Factory for convenient client initialisation.
-Implements
 > Implements DependencyInjection extensions for ease of usage.

 3. Folder WebServices - Contains all WebServices in subfolders.